Zubaidasamani/delta-dem/README.md

-# delta-dem
+# delta-demo
-thus is for git and github class
+this is for git and github class